Bill Leithhead's Fungi Links

 Wikipedia - List of Latin and Greek words commonly used in systematic names Very helpful and enlightening site will help with botanical names.

-Macrofungi of Costa Rica By researchers from New York Botanical Garden.
-Alphabetical list
+Macrofungi of Costa Rica Good site by researchers from New York Botanical Garden.
+Alphabetical list here.

 The Effect Of Liophilization On The Aroma Components In The Fruit Bodies Of Edible Mushrooms From a Polish journal, in English.

 Tree of Life Web Project.
-Fungi, in detail.
+Fungi, in detail, with emphasis on the nature of the family trees of fungi found vi DNA analysis.
 Lots of links.

 Small Things Considered - The Microbe Blog Excellent blog on microbes, namely bacteria, fungi, viruses, etc. Very high quality site, but at a professional microbiology level.